dandes3/nachos/userprog/README.txt

        we have created.
 If any of these tests are to be run, our makefile will have to be used, not the originally supplied default makefile.

+     - We have included a bash test script that runs all tests required by the specifications, and we feel demonstrates effectively that all parts of the assignment are tested working.
+       Check it out.

      - TODO: other commentary/pre-reqs